Zulay Rodríguez

-Zulay Rodríguez Lu (born June 20, 1969) is a Panamanian lawyer, teacher, and politician of the Democratic Revolutionary Party (PRD).
-She is currently a deputy for Circuit 8-6 and the First Vice President of the National Assembly.
+Zulay Rodríguez Lu (born June 20, 1969) is a Panamanian lawyer, professor, and politician of the Democratic Revolutionary Party (PRD).
+She is a former deputy for Circuit 8–6 and was the First Vice President of the National Assembly.

 Biography

 Zulay Rodríguez is the daughter of prominent teacher Gladis Lu and former Attorney General Rafael Rodríguez.
 She earned her degree in law and political science cum laude at the Santa María La Antigua Catholic University (USMA) in 1992.

 Subsequently, she took specialized studies and earned a master's degree in procedural law at the University of Panama.
 She then obtained a master's in environmental law from the University of London, which also included courses in international economic law and policies.
 She also earned a bachelor's in social sciences with an emphasis in criminology at Florida State University.
 Finally, she obtained a master's in higher education from the Latin American University of Science and Technology (ULACIT).

 Rodríguez held various positions in the justice system.
 She has worked as a professor of human rights and politics, social thought, and criminal law at the USMA, as well as the USMA postgraduate program in human rights.
 She worked as a professor of general procedural law and criminal procedure at the University of Panama, and is a professor of human rights at the ULACIT.